tum-pbs/pbdl-book/diffphys-discuss.md

 **Switching the Order**

 However, with DP, there's no real reason to be limited to this setup.
-E.g., we could imagine to switch the NN and DP components, giving the following structure:
+E.g., we could imagine a swap of the NN and DP components, giving the following structure:

 ```{figure} resources/diffphys-switched.jpg
 ---